Buckeye-AutoDrive/entrance_exam/README.md

    `conda activate entrance_exam`

    Activating the environment ensures that all subsequent work is done within this isolated environment.

+3. **Install the required packages:**

+   Run the following command to install the required packages:

+   `pip install -r requirements.txt`

+   This command will install all the necessary packages for completing the tasks.

 ## Submitting Your Work